seekey13/CrystalBuff/README.md

 ## Output

 By default, CrystalBuff runs silently in the background.

-The following output is only shown if you run the command:
+Additional zone information will display if you run the command:
 ```
 /crystalbuff debug
 ```

+Example:
 ```
 [CrystalBuff] Current Zone: East Ronfaure (101)
 [CrystalBuff] Required Buff: Signet